Geographic Spines in the 2020 Census Disclosure Avoidance System: A Pareto Frontier of Geounit Definitions

-Note that the using the TDA with the spine that is output from Algorithm \ref{opt_gs} does not alter the privacy guarantees of the TDA because the same arguments used in the proof of Theorem \ref{tda_is_dp} apply in this case as well.
-However, this cannot be said for the spine that is output from Algorithm \ref{detUpdate} when at least one geounit is bypassed.
-The following theorem generalizes the argument used in \ref{tda_is_dp} to show that using the spine output from Algorithm \ref{detUpdate} within the TDA does not impact the privacy guarantees.
+Using the DAS with the spine that is output from Algorithm \ref{opt_gs} does not alter the privacy guarantees of the DAS because the same arguments used in the proof of Theorem \ref{tda_is_dp} apply to this case as well.
+However, the same cannot be said for the spine that is output from Algorithm \ref{detUpdate} when at least one geounit is bypassed.
+The following theorem generalizes the argument used in Theorem \ref{tda_is_dp} to show that using the spine output from Algorithm \ref{detUpdate} within the DAS does not impact the privacy guarantees.